dmcraven/discountService/README.txt

 # discountService

-A simple service which contacts JL non prod environment and to return all products in a category.
+A simple service which contacts JL non prod environment to return all products in a category.
 It discards any products which do not contain a was price, then formats the remaining values per the rules in the technical test.

 Noting that had this not been a technical test, I would have needed to return to the BA with queries: